 I’m sharing 5 Pro Tips for Dinner Party Success so you can feel confident when you entertain.
-These are the rules I’ve been following for over two decades of hosting dinner parties and they’ll help you host with confidence too.
+These are the rules I’ve been following for over two decades of hosting themed dinner parties, holiday dinners, and casual dinner parties with friends.
+And they’ll help you host with confidence too.

 If you haven’t been there yet, it’s only a matter of time before you will be.
 You’re going to find your self hosting a dinner party for friends or family and it may throw you into a panic!
 Have no worries – I got you!